dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course2-MOOCTextEditor/Assignment7.md

 2. The method addChild in WPTreeNode returns back the new child node.
 This can be useful when constructing the tree.

-3. The methods printQueue and WPTreeNode toString will be essential in debugging and testing your code.
+3. The methods printQueue and WPTreeNode toString will be essential in debugging and runtimebenchmark your code.
 Feel free to add a main method to WPTree to test WPTree outside of the GUI interface.
 For example, you might want to test findPath between varying words and print the queue contents at various points when the algorithm is running.

 4. Think about corner cases.
 For example: